Companies that use Webex

 Analyzed and validated by Henley Wing Chiu

-Webex We detected 34,756 customers using Webex, 1,735 companies that churned or ended their trial, and 262 customers with estimated renewals in the next 3 months.
-The most common industry is IT Services and IT Consulting (6%) and the most common company size is 51-200 employees (29%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Webex We detected 41,634 companies using Webex, 2,178 companies that churned, and 579 customers with upcoming renewal in the next 3 months.
+The most common industry is Hospitals and Health Care (7%) and the most common company size is 51-200 employees (28%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login